 Fellow writer LC from Birdgehls has written an excellent post on How to have a ripper day at Taronga Zoo and gives lots of great advice.

 Wildlife Zoo Sydney

-The highlight for me was the keeper talks.
-I listened to several of these and the keepers are all knowledgeable and passionate.
+The highlight for me was the keeper’s talks.
+I listened to several of these and the keepers were all knowledgeable and passionate.

 I think it is best suited to people who don’t have time for a visit to half or full-day visit to Taronga or Featherdale.
 Being centrally located if you are short on time and don’t want to miss seeing some Australian animals up close, it is a reasonable choice.

-Verdict: A visit here might not be my first choice, however if you have minimal time in Sydney or mobility problems it might be your best bet.
+Verdict: A visit here might not be my first choice, however, if you have limited time in Sydney or mobility problems it might be your best bet.
 It’s also great in bad weather.

 When: open daily from 9.30am to 5 pm